jatupan1989/boomjum1989/Comparative-benchmarks-against-widely-used-blockers:-Most-recent-results-on-one-page.md

 The values are averages of aggregated results of the 15 web page visited over 5 runs.
 In the table, a result reported as "**_x_** / _n_" means "**_3rd-party count_** / _total count_".

-The most important figure in my opinion with regard to privacy is the 3rd-party _Domain_ count.
+The most important figure in my opinion with regard to privacy is the 3rd-party _Domain_ count, hence the ordering for left-to-right using the 3rd-party domain count figures.

 Click on the links in the table for more details about a specific benchmark.

 | &nbsp; | | | | | | |
 | ------------- | -----------------:| -----------------:| -----------------:| -----------------:| -----------------:| -----------------:|